Ismail Samani: Death

 After a long sickness Ismail died on 24 November 907 and was succeeded by his son Ahmad Samani.
 Ismail gave enormous amounts of booty and riches to others, and kept nothing.

 Legacy

 Ismail is known in history as a competent general and a strong ruler; many stories about him are written in Arabic and Persian sources.
 Furthermore, because of his campaigns in the north, his empire was so safe from enemy incursions that the defences of Bukhara and Samarkand went unused.
 However, this later had consequences; at the end of the dynasty, the earlier strong, but now crumbling walls, were greatly missed by the Samanids, who were constantly under attack by the Karakhanids and other enemies.

-According to a Bukharian historian writing in 943, Ismail: Was indeed worthy and right for padishahship.
-He was an intelligent, just, compassionate person, one possessing reason and prescience...he conducted affairs with justice and good ethics.
-Whoever tyrannized people he would punish...In affairs of state he was always impartial.

-The celebrated scholar Nizam al-Mulk, in his famous work, Siyasatnama, stated that Ismail: Was extremely just, and his good qualities were many.
-He had pure faith in God (to Him be power and glory) and he was generous to the poor – to name only one of his notable virtues.